pulumi/pulumi/developer-docs/providers/metaschema.md

 #### `overlaySupportedLanguages`

 Indicates what languages the overlay supports.
 This only has an effect if the Resource is an Overlay (IsOverlay == true).
-Supported values are "typescript", "python", "go", "csharp", "java", "yaml".
+Supported values are "nodejs", "python", "go", "csharp", "java", "yaml".

 `array`